bill-mca/SIBAnetics/software/chromeos/readme.md

 ## opencv speaker
 This is based on some fragments of example code that I found.
 It is more deliberately trying to identify who is talking rather than if there is an open mouth on camera.

+## Flask
+A webserver that actively updates as information streams in from the ML models.